- VPN definition

-The last thing you’d expect from a VPN is to contain malicious software that can harm your device and data security.
+The last thing you’d expect from a VPN is to contain malicious software that can harm your device and data.
 In fact, the thought of a cybersecurity tool that infects your data with malware seems preposterous.

-Yet, there are a lot of VPN apps out there today that are filled with cyber threats.
-The moment you download them from the app store, hackers will be able to infiltrate your private information and use it for profit.
+Yet, there are a lot of VPN apps out there today filled with cyber threats.
+The moment you download them, hackers will be able to infiltrate your private information and use it for profit.

-Therefore, you must stick to the VPNs that hold a high rank on the market because they are safe and efficient.
+Therefore, you must stick to the VPNs that hold a high rank on the market because they are safe and reliable.